spinetree/code-201-lab-14/README.md

 1. You will need to reference elements without IDs

 This is a pair programming lab.
 One person from the pair will ***fork*** the lab repo which will contain all of the files necessary to complete the project.

-Add the other person as a collborator.
+In the "Settings" tab on the fork, add the other person as a collborator.
 That means that both of you will have privileges to push and merge to that repo.

 Fill in the necessary code in the JavaScript and CSS files, but **do not modify the HTML files in any way**.